 While some may women feel extremely fatigued or weary in days or weeks before their impending birth.

-Either way, don’t get carried away with cleaning or reorganizing closet, you need to preserve your energy for the big day.
+Either way, don’t get carried away with cleaning or reorganizing the closet, you need to preserve your energy for the big day.
 So, eat well, stay hydrated, and sleep if you can.

 4. You lose your Mucus Plug